ivopc/old-mv-server/README.md

 # Monster Valle Old Server
 Old Monster Valle server, crap architecture.
-Just turn it public to rewrite it to new one: https://github.com/ivopc/new-mv-server
+I Just turned it public to rewrite to new one: https://github.com/ivopc/new-mv-server

 # License
 The code of game source project is released under the MIT license.